JHogenboom/VertiGO-Fluoroscopy-Registration/ExampleData/Patient_alpha/analyses (output)/README.md

-Will contain the generated comma delimited files (.csv) and scaleable vector graphics (.svg).
+Will contain the generated comma delimited files (.csv) and scaleable vector graphics (.svg) of the analyses.

 -----------------